Skip links

 November 19, 2020

-The Arecibo telescope is announced to be closed.
-Unfortunately, the damage caused by the collapse of some cables that support one of the platforms above the main dish, first this August, and then in early November, does not allow the safety of the workers.
-After
+The Arecibo Telescope is announced for closure.
+Unfortunately, the damage caused by the collapse of some cables supporting one of the platforms above the main dish, first this August and then in early November, has compromised the safety of workers.
+After a few weeks, it

 September 14, 2020